Tokyo 2020: What are the dark circles on the swimmers’ backs?

 It is not the first time the painful-looking splotches, which were seen on the backs of both Japanese swimmer Akira Namba and Team Australia’s Kyle Chalmers, have been spotted at the Olympics.

-In 2016, the dots could be seen all over gold medalist Michael Phelp’s back as he raced through the water, while Team US gymnast Alex Naddour had similar spots on his shoulders.
+In 2016, the dots could be seen all over gold medalist Michael Phelps’ back as he raced through the water, while Team US gymnast Alex Naddour had similar spots on his shoulders.

 The marks come from a process known as cupping, an ancient therapy that has roots in Middle Eastern and Asian cultures.
 The practice claims to have myriad benefits, such as increasing blood circulation, relieving muscle tension and promoting cell repair, however scientific evidence of its benefits is slim.